 - Are you happy with your existing lifestyle?

-- Have you found a meaningful work-life balance?
+- Have you found a meaningful life-work-freedom balance?

 - Do you enjoy your job and find purpose in the daily routine?